jless97/SPACEINFLATORS/README.md

 game, but exploit the game engine and graphics APIs provided by the Professor (displayed using XQuartz).

+## Game Rules
+The game is configured in rounds, where the player can advance to the next round by killing a given number of alien spaceships for that given round (with a projectile, colliding with them, doesn't go to this total).
+The player starts out with 30 torpedoes, with 10 torpedoes being awarded every 5 rounds.
+But, don't be fooled.
+Players should use their torpedoes wisely to kill the "correct" alien spaceships to reap the rewards.

 ## Built With
 * IDE: Xcode
 * Language: C++